Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Be willing to be a beginner every single morning.
+> Don't be afraid of missing opportunities.
+Behind every failure is an opportunity somebody wishes they had missed.

 <!-- QUOTE_END -->